anderslauri/eleutheria-gcp-iap/README.md

 3. `aud` verification based on forwarded header of original requested url.
 4. Membership query (in Google Workspace) given value of `gws.membership` annotation for matching ingress.

 `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
-In case of successful authentication `200 OK` is returned - else `407 Proxy Authentication Required`.

 ## Required Ingress Annotation
 - `gws.membership/<id|name|email>`.
 Please reference [Google Workspace Groups API][Google Workspace Groups API] for detailed description when to use `id`, `name` or `email`.
   Value of annotation key is equal to respective identifier.
 Annotation is used by service to query group for membership in Google Workspace.

 ## Forwarded Headers
-The following headers are required to complete authentication.
+The following headers are required to complete integrity validation of JWT and membership validation of group in Google Workspace.

 ### Authentication
 One of `X-Forwarded-Authorization` or `X-Forwarded-Proxy-Authorization` must be present.
 If `X-Forwarded-Proxy-Authorization` is found `X-Forwarded-Authorization` is ignored.
 This logic follows [programmatic authentication by Identity Aware Proxy][Programmatic Authentication].
 These headers are not configurable.

-### URI
+### Host and protocol
-This header is configurable.
-Per default resolution is completed given `nginx` controller.

 - Request URI resolves to header `X-Original-URI`.
+- Request protocol resolves to header `X-Scheme`.

 ## Required Permissions
 The following permissions are required.